Data Quality rule builder - Amazon Glue Studio

 • The rule editor displays the number of errors next to the red error icon.

-The screenshot shows the DQDL rule editor with error indicators on line 1 and at the bottom of the rule
+The screenshot shows the DQDL rule editor with error indicators on line

-editor with the number of errors.
-Beneath this is the description of the error.
+this is the description of the error.

 Data quality actions

-By default, this action is not selected and the job will complete its run even if data quality rules fail.
+By default, this action is not selected and the job will complete its run even if the data quality rules fail.

-• Publish results to CloudWatch – when you run a job, add the results to CloudWatch.
+• Publish results to CloudWatch – When you run a job, add the results to CloudWatch.

-• Fail job when data quality fails – if data quality rules fail, the job will also fail as a result.
+• Fail job when data quality fails – If data quality rules fail, the job will also fail as a result.

 Data quality transform output